March 30, 2026

 This issue was addressed at the Select Committee hearing on the Commonhold and Leasehold Reform Bill in March 2026.
 Campaign group Free Leaseholders’ Harry Scoffin warned that more than a third of flats in the UK may face significant selling difficulties due to high service charges.
 He said: “There is a crisis in the flats market at the moment.
 People cannot sell.
 They cannot move on.”

 The warning comes as some mortgage lenders have tightened their criteria to exclude flats where service charges routinely exceed 1% of the property’s value.
-If you’re buying a leasehold flat, it’s a good idea to get advice from a fee-free mortgage broker.
+If you’re buying a leasehold flat, it’s a good idea to speak to a mortgage broker.

 Also, with landlords selling up smaller properties ahead of the implementation of the Renters’ Rights Act, and continued issues around cladding and high service charges in some blocks, flats on the whole are generating less interest than houses, said Jason Tebb, of property portal Onthemarket.